sql-machine-learning/elasticdl/docs/designs/ps_design.md

         pass
 ```

 The name of an embedding table is actually the embedding layer name.
-The embedding table uses a dictionary `vectors` to store embedding vectors, the key is the item id, the value is the embedding vector.
+The embedding table uses a dictionary `embedding_vectors` to store embedding vectors, the key is the item id, the value is the embedding vector.

 Please note that the embedding tables in the parameter server pods which have the same name, form the big embedding table for a certain embedding layer.

 Since embedding vectors are lazily initialized in parameter server, `EmbeddingTable` also has `dim` and `initializer` fields.
 Inside the `get` interface of `EmbeddingTable `, if the id is not in the `vectors` dictionary, the corresponding value will be initialized.

-There could be multiple embedding table from different embedding layer.
+There could be multiple embedding tables from different embedding layers.
 We will create an `EmbeddingTable` instance for each embedding layer.
 These instances are stored at another hashmap.
 The key is embedding layer name, the value is the embedding table itself.

 ## Model Initialization